Symptoms of Clinical Depression

 Seasonal Affective Disorder:Episodic depression brought about by decreased exposure to sunlight as the seasons change

 If you recognize the above symptoms of clinical depression in yourself or someone you care about, seek help immediately.
 Talk with your loved one and be as supportive as you can, even if this person seems altered and says hurtful things that normally he or she wouldn’t even think.
 You might want to accompany this person to a therapy session, as it can take a lot of courage to seek help.
-Having someone to lean on can help when seeking professional counseling.
+Having someone to lean on can help when seeking professional depression counseling.

-You can always contact me for a free consultationto see how I can help you or your loved one.
+You can always contact me for a free consultation to see how I can help you or your loved one.